Opinion | Court defeat for Trump boosts chances of avoiding election disaster

 This is a blow to the Trump campaign and Republicans, who had argued that the signature match was necessary to help them invalidate ballots — oops, sorry, to prevent fraud.

-The basic principle upheld here is that a signature matching requirement is unnecessary given those other safeguards, and that it opens the door to disenfranchisement by election officials operating from subjective matching determinations, ones driven by challenges expressly designed to disenfranchise (Republicans would never do that, needless to say).
+The basic principle upheld here is that a signature-matching requirement is unnecessary given those other safeguards, and that it opens the door to disenfranchisement by election officials making subjective matching determinations, ones driven by challenges expressly designed to disenfranchise (Republicans would never do that, needless to say).

 Here’s why this makes a post-election disaster marginally less likely.
 First, it removes one way Republicans can invalidate mail ballots.
 GOP and Trump campaign lawyers have been fighting efforts by Democrats to relax the rules governing mail balloting to make it easier due to the pandemic.